 field mice then you are pretty likely to be at the forefront of the Google search 'hypnotise (hypnotize) my field mouse' as this is a fairly specialist search term.
 If you offer freight services across North America or Indian food in London, England then your chances are made drastically smaller by the thousands of others (many of whom are paying specialists) competing for that Google first place spot on 'Indian takeaway' or 'Indian takeaway food in London.'

-So, if you wish to get to be at the top spot on Google SERP you must first decide what terms you wish to be ranking at first place for.
+So, if you wish to be the top spot on Google SERP you must first decide what terms you wish to rank first place for.

 The Google Search engine is, of course, essentially a massive database of the Internet stored on Google computers in warehouses spread around the world.
 This database is populated by information recovered by spiders' or 'robots'

 that essentially surf the web on our behalf.
 They refer the web pages (in the main part, as far as search is concerned, the text component only) back to the database which is then indexed so that it can be searched quickly by and for Internet users.